cgob/codonDT_snakemake/README.md

 ## Pipeline

-1. Download the genome, CDS and gtf files from ENSEMBL according to the species defined in the configuration file
+1. Download the genome, cds and gtf files from ENSEMBL according to the species defined in the configuration file.
-2. Build genome index using STAR
+2. Build genome index using STAR.
-3. Download SRA run files (SRR token) specified in the sample spreadsheet from GEO database
+3. Download SRA run files (SRR token) specified in the sample spreadsheet from GEO database.
-4. Convert SRA to Fastq files
+4. Convert SRA to Fastq files.
-5. Merge Fastq files run from the sample according to the the sample spreadsheet definition
+5. Merge Fastq files run from the sample according to the the sample spreadsheet definition.
-6. STAR alignement to genome with inline adapter clipping (defined in the configuration file)
+6. STAR alignement to genome with inline adapter clipping (defined in the configuration file).
-7. Bam files indexing
+7. Bam files indexing.
-8. Read counts and CDS positions are retrieved
+8. Read counts and cds positions are retrieved.
-9. Parse the downloaded CDS file to be used as a reference in the GLM fit
+9. Parse the downloaded cds file to be used as a reference in the GLM fit.
-10. Load the CDS parsed and read count files to generate the matrix for the fit
+10. Load the cds parsed and read count files to generate the matrix for the fit.
 11. Select gene and positions.
-Make the fit the glm4 function.
+Make the fit with the glm4 function.
-12. Compute coefficients p-value and rescale the coefficients according to our convention (see method section in the paper)
+12. Compute coefficients p-value and rescale the coefficients according to our convention (see method section in the paper).

 ## Authors
 Cédric Gobet